EricLegend/Vertbot/README.md

 1. Download Node from here https://nodejs.org/en/download/
 2. Open cmd and type `npm install --save discord.js`
-3. cd into the folder you cloned the repo into
+3. `cd path/to/clone` into the folder you cloned the repo into
-4. type `node app.js` to start the bot.
+4. Type `node app.js` to start the bot.<br/>
-  ⋅⋅⋅a.
+      a.
 Remember to change the token to one of yours to test with your bot.

-5.  tada your bot should be running.
+tada your bot should be running.